 The design of the garden evolved through lots of trial and error.
-I was more then happy to pull up a plant and put it some where else – but sometimes this had fatal results!
-This philosophy frustrated Matt who wanted the right decision made the first time and he even tried to instil a ‘no moving plants’ rule.
+I was more than happy to pull up a plant and put it somewhere else – but sometimes this had fatal results!
+This philosophy frustrated Matt who wanted the right decision made the first time and he even tried to instal a ‘no moving plants’ rule.
 When we were buying plants at the nursery, Matt would ask if I knew where I was going to plant it.
 Of course, I never knew where it was going to end up – I was totally winging it.

 Somewhere I saw the idea of throwing empty plastic pots over your shoulder to help you decided where to plant out your plants and produce a more natural feel to the area.
 Other advice I received which helped included:

-- Repeat plant in odd numbers – preferable 3s or 5s
+- Repeat plant in odd numbers – preferably 3s or 5s

 - Plant along fences and paths in a zig-zag fashion to replicate nature

 - The recommended plant widths on the tags are often generous, so plant closer together

 If I ever started a garden again I would approach it completely differently.
 The first thing I would do is create a wish list of features I wanted in my garden.
 In an ideal world, this is the order I would plant in:

 - Start planting out natives around the border first – to create privacy and windbreaks where they are needed,